Top 13 Italian Car Brands [In 2025]

 The Italian automotive sector

 Italy’s automotive industry is a major economic driver, employing 268,300 people.
-In 2022, the sector generated a turnover of €92.7 billion, contributing nearly 9.3% to Italy’s manufacturing turnover and 5.2% to its GDP.
+In 2022, the sector generated a turnover of €92.7 billion, accounting for nearly 9.3% of Italy’s manufacturing turnover and 5.2% of its GDP.

 Read More